rubyonjets/jets/README.md

 end
 ```

-Jets creates lambda functions for the controller public methods when you run the `jets deploy` command.
+Jets creates Lambda functions for the public methods in your controller when you run the `jets deploy` command.

-### How do I connect API Gateway to the Lambda functions?
+### Jets Routing

-You can hook the Lambda functions to URL endpoints via API Gateway Resources.
-To route an API Gateway Resource to a controller action you use a `config/routes.rb` file:
+You hook Lambda functions up to API Gateway URL endpoints.
+To route a controller action you use a `config/routes.rb` file:

 ```ruby
 # API Gateway resources are only created if the controller action exists.